-- j) Counselling, Mentoring and Praying: - Where possible we ensure that workers do not unnecessarily spend time alone with children/young people/adults in need of care and support.
+Counselling, Mentoring and Praying:

+Where possible we ensure that workers do not unnecessarily spend time alone with children/young people/adults in need of care and support.
 If it should be necessary to be alone with a child etc then make sensible precautions, e.g. advise other key leaders and explain why.
 Leave doors open.
-Where confidentiality is important and a person is being seen on their own, then ensure that others know the interview is taking place and that someone else is around in the building. - Touch please refer to the guidance on page 13. - When praying with children, young people and adults in need of care and support, it needs to be done sensitively and take account of the physical, emotional and mental well-being of the one being prayed with.
-Ask them for permission to pray for them and be careful about the language used.
-If praying with an individual you should choose an open area where there are other people around.
-Ask permission if laying on hands or anointing with oil.
-You might consider writing the prayer down and giving it to the one being prayed with.
+Where confidentiality is important and a person is being seen on their own, then ensure that others know the interview is taking place and that someone else is around in the building.

-- 2) Outings and Overnight Events - Before undertaking any outing or overnight activity a special risk assessment must be carried out. - For children and young people, parents/carers will be informed in writing of all the arrangements. - Consent forms will be obtained for each overnight activity. - Whenever possible there will be leaders with first aid certificates and food hygiene awareness with the group. - a) Sleeping Arrangements (Outings and overnight events): Arrangements for residential holidays will be considered carefully.
+Outings and Overnight Events

+Before undertaking any outing or overnight activity a special risk assessment must be carried out.
+For children and young people, parents/carers will be informed in writing of all the arrangements.
+Consent forms will be obtained for each overnight activity.
+Whenever possible there will be leaders with first aid certificates and food hygiene awareness with the group.

+Sleeping Arrangements (Outings and overnight events):

+Arrangements for residential holidays will be considered carefully.
 Workers will not share sleeping accommodation with any children or young people.
 Arrangements will be age appropriate, provide security for the child/young person and be safe for children/young people and workers.
-The activity leader will ensure that parents understand what the arrangements will be. - b) Adventurous Activities (Outings and overnight events): No child will participate in adventurous activities without the written consent of the parent/carer.
-The residential activity/camp organisers will ensure that the staff engaged in such activities are properly trained and qualified and that the correct ratio of staff to children is met. - c) Fire Safety (Outings and overnight events): The residential activity/camp organisers will have a fire safety procedure, which will include the following: - Everyone will be warned of the danger of fire.
-If the residential activity/camp is in a building then everyone must be made aware of the fire exits. - In the case of an emergency, ensure measures are in place to alert children and young people with disabilities (eg. A child who is hard of hearing) - d) Safety (Outings and overnight events):
+The activity leader will ensure that parents understand what the arrangements will be.

+Adventurous Activities (Outings and overnight events):

+No child will participate in adventurous activities without the written consent of the parent/carer.
+The residential activity/camp organisers will ensure that the staff engaged in such activities are properly trained and qualified and that the correct ratio of staff to children is met.

+Fire Safety (Outings and overnight events):

+The residential activity/camp organisers will have a fire safety procedure, which will include the following:

+- Everyone will be warned of the danger of fire.
+If the residential activity/camp is in a building then everyone must be made aware of the fire exits. - In the case of an emergency, ensure measures are in place to alert children and young people with disabilities (eg. A child who is hard of hearing)

+Safety (Outings and overnight events):